Teichlab/starters/README.md

 * The main group meeting happens Mondays 2-3pm in C3-03 in the Sulston building.
 Wet and dry meetings happen on alternating Fridays 9:30-10:30 am in C3-03 as well.
 There are a number of other project-related meetings taking place, with a master spreadsheet [here](https://docs.google.com/spreadsheets/d/1MQZBzP1h9KcrBkpvOS1ay6ugQwfHBETs/edit#gid=2127558975).

 **More specialised:**
-* Write servicedesk to enrol for a farm course, which will allow cluster job submission once completed.
+* Email servicedesk to enrol for a farm course, which will allow cluster job submission once completed.
 * Set up [rclone](https://cellgeni.readthedocs.io/en/latest/rclone.html) for Google Drive communication.
 Please avoid putting any sequence data (FASTQ/BAM/CRAM being the most common) there due to ethics.
 * JupyterHub offers [documentation](https://cellgeni.readthedocs.io/en/latest/jupyterhub.html) in case you want to do anything more advanced there.
 * Figure-making software access detailed [here](https://github.com/Teichlab/figure-software).